Injecting Expected Sources and Hosts into TrackMe¶

 Relative time value in Splunk format for data_last_time_seen |

-For expected data sources, if the TrackMe tracker logic includes a specific break by logic, you can submit the value for the object accordingly, which the command will handle automatically.
+For expected data sources, if the TrackMe tracker logic includes a specific break-by logic, you can submit the value for the object accordingly:

 | inputlookup ds_expected.csv